janispritzkau/deno-minecraft/README.md

 Primitives for building clients and servers.
 This includes a `Connection` class which handles the framing of packets, and can be used in combination with a `Protocol` definition for the automatic encoding/decoding of packets.

-Only handshake and status protocols are included out-of-the-box
+Only handshake and status protocols are included out-of-the-box.